Architectural Design of a

 The way most churches hire a

-church architect is wrong and ends up costing God's church
+church architect is dead wrong and ends up costing God's church

 This money is wasted on